rainbowdashlabs/sql-java/README.md

 }
 ```

 If we get an error or found nothing in the database we return `OptionalLong.empty()`.
-This will signalize that we dont
+This will signalize that we don't
 have or could not retrieve any data.\
 If we found data we wrap it into an Optional.

 ## Returning boolean

-If we dont return any data we still want to know if our transaction was a success in this case we just return false in
+If we don't return any data we still want to know if our transaction was a success in this case we just return false in
 the case of an exception and true otherwise.\
 This will prevent us from sending a confirm message if something went wrong.